user-story-based-exercises/sew-core-forum/README.md

 - Once the "add button" is clicked an overlay, to enter and save an idea, is displayed.
 - Once the idea is saved, the list of all ideas is displayed.
 - The timestamp for each idea is displayed.
 - The format for the timestamp is "5 minutes ago" - The hightest possible duration is used.
+The format of the timestamp is updated only on a page reload.

 ## User Story 2
 *As a crypto enthusiast, I want to comment on an idea or other comments, in order to share my thoughts and bring value to the community.*